poult-lab/daily-word/english_words_ learning.md

 [pv] ...a woman whose husband had made several attempts to do away with her.

 "If one person **does away with** another, the first murders the second.
 If you **do away with yourself**, you kill yourself."

-21.lump /lʌmp/

-[n] a lump of coal/cheese/wood.

-"a piece of sth hard or solid, usually without a particular shape"

-[v] You can't lump all Asian languages together.

-"to put or consider different things together in the same group"

-22.lump it

-[slang] {informal} I'm sorry you're not happy about it but you'll just have to lump it.

-"to accept sth unpleasant because there's no other choice"